Vikash081995/FULL-STACK/ReactJS/README.md

 ### Unmounting Phase

-Triggered when the component is removed from the DOM.
+The unmounting phase is the final stage of a component's life, during which the component is removed from the DOM.
+The componentWillUnmount method is called during this phase, and it is used to perform any necessary cleanup tasks.

 > Lifecycle Methods in Unmounting: